Eli Morgan: Major leagues

-2021

-Morgan was called up to the majors by the Indians on May 28, 2021, and made his major league debut that same day, starting against the Toronto Blue Jays.
+The Indians promoted Morgan to the major leagues on May 28, 2021, and he made his major league debut that same day, starting against the Toronto Blue Jays.
 With winds gusting up to 45 mph in a game called early due to weather, over 2 2/3 innings he gave up six earned runs, eight hits (including three doubles), and two walks, and struck out one, and was tagged with the loss as the Indians fell 11–2.
 Indians manager Terry Francona said: "I don't know how you evaluate that outing.
 I thought he was going to get blown off the mound....
 That was some of the worst conditions I think I've ever seen."

 Morgan had a lower ERA each successive month of the season, culminating with his five starts in the last month of the season in which he was 3–1 with a 3.90 ERA and held batters to a .240 batting average.
 For the 2021 Indians, Morgan started 18 games in which he went 5–7 with a 5.34 ERA and 81 strikeouts over 89 1/3 innings.